 Click Here for More Information:

 Student Guide to Taking NLN Exams – Proctorio

 Northwest State Community College requires students to take the pre-admission exam and receive a score in the 50th percentile for each of the three areas tested in order to be admitted to the nursing program.
 It is recommended that students complete the admission requirements of biology, chemistry, MTH 085 and any developmental English courses needed prior to attempting the pre-admission exam.

 Ohio Board of Nursing Criminal History Fact Sheet

 How to Apply

 A separate application is required, in addition to the College application.
-The nursing admissions committee usually meets once a semester.
-Any applications received at least 2 weeks prior to the meeting are reviewed; applications received after are reviewed at the next meeting.
-Application deadlines are February for Fall admission and September 1 for Spring admission.
-Questions should be directed to Marsha Buehrer, administrative assistant, at mbuehrer@NorthwestState.edu or 419.267.1246.
+Application deadlines are February 1 for Fall admission and September 1 for Spring admission.
+Questions should be directed to Kristi Vondeylen, Division Administrative Assistant, at kvondeylen@NorthwestState.edu or 419.267.1246.